 Also remember that the younger the baby, the easier your baby will become overtired.

-Tip #2: Slow and Steady Wins the Sleep Adjustment Race:
+Tip #2: Slow and Steady Win the Sleep Adjustment Race:

-To help make the adjustment slow and steady leading up to Daylight Savings time you can slowly adjust your child’s schedule a little later.
+To help make the adjustment slow and steady leading up to Daylight Saving Time you can slowly adjust your child’s schedule a little later.

 Over the course of the week (right around the Monday before the change), you can start shifting your child’s schedule later by 15 minutes every three days.
 Start with naps.
 So a nap at 8:45 am will start at 9:00 am and so on.